edgepopgen/CODIS_proximity/README.md

 draw_Figure1_030423.R, as one might expect, draws Figure 1 from the paper.

 Figure2_tables3and4_030423.R assembles 10,000 random sets of 20 STRs and compares CODIS with them.
 It draws Figure 2, and with a described modification to a line near the beginning, draws Figure S1.
 It also assembles the information appearing in Tables 3-4 and S1-S3.

+The file CODIS_proximity.csv contains the output of extract_proximity_info.R with respect to the CODIS markers.
+The other output file is too large to post here.